cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 more clear and complimentary to the website's visuals.
 We could potentially represent the user's reviews as stars or other icons, or even add an option for user's to describe their review in text.

-> _With the results from the Static Code Analysis exercise,
-> discuss the resulting issues/metrics measurements along with your analysis
-> and recommendations for further improvements.
-Where relevant, include
-> screenshots from the tool and/or corresponding source code that was flagged._

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing.

  TESTS WRITTEN:
  getProduct, createProduct, updateProduct, getProducts, searchProducts, deleteProduct